Psychology Program at SUNY Plattsburgh

 In our undergraduate program, you will learn about psychology as a scientific discipline, preparing you for work or graduate study in a diverse range of fields.
 Please visit our Psychology Major page to learn more.

 School psychology graduate students earn the M.A./C.A.S. in School Psychology.
 Our NASP-accredited program provides carefully focused knowledge and training in school psychology, following the scientist-practitioner model.
-Students work closely with individual faculty members, and become eligible for certification as a school psychologist in New York State.
+You will work closely with individual faculty members, and become eligible for certification as a school psychologist in New York State.
 More information can be found on our School Psychology Graduate Program page.